 A revealing look at the phenomenal rise of the department store, the advent of ready-to-wear clothing, and the proliferation of image-based advertising during the 20th century.

-The blog that explores what life was really like on the Beechworth goldfields in 1852.
+The blog that explores what life was really like on the Beechworth goldfields in 1852, from gold seekers to the Aboriginal people of the area.
 Answering the questions most historians never wanted to ask, and some we really should.

 Benalla Migrant Camp public history text.
 Preserving and promoting Post WWII migrant history in rural Victoria.